 - 1 small banana, peeled and sliced

 - 100ml/45g Walls light ice-cream

 - Preheat your waffle machine (or follow any instructions your machine provides).

 - Blitz the fruit wheats in a blender, (don’t worry about the lumps of the fruit as that adds to the recipe keeping them chunky) and tip into a mixing bowl.

-- Whisk the egg and flavouring together until pale and fluffy, whisk in the yogurt and pour into the wheat mixture.
+- Whisk the egg, syrup and flavouring together until pale, whisk in the yogurt and pour into the wheat mixture.

 - Give a really good mix and leave the mixture to stand for 5 minutes.

 - The batter should go puffy and airated.